jbreeden/clang2json/README.md

 # Why?

 For easy machine consumption in any language/program that understands JSON.
-Especially intended for bindings generators.
+Especially intended for binding generators.

 ## Usage